 Vendor Pull

-We want the pull script to work in the same way as the push script, so all we need to change is the part at the beginning when it wants to know what script it is – push scripts are scrp 1, pull scripts are scrp 2.
+We want the pull script to work in the same way as the push script, so we need to change the part at the beginning when it wants to know what script it is – push scripts are scrp 1, pull scripts are scrp 2.

 Now we need to formally end the pull script.